tknishh/fsd-nano-project/README.md

 # FSD NANO PROJECT

-Problem - In this today's world people can't remember all things (Specially the important one gets forgetten earlier.) 😂
+Problem - In this today's world people can't remember all things (Specially the important one gets forgotten earlier.) 😂

 Solution - Tanish and Abhinav will explain?